Kimiblock/moeOS.config/readme.md

 # Installation

-Add the following lines to paru:
+Add the following lines to /etc/paru.conf:

 ```
 [moeOS-git]